 Yes.
 Councils may choose to continue submitting M1s to VES using their current software and workflow.

-For now, we're tackling council property data to eliminate the M1 burden.
+For now, we're focussing on council property data to eliminate the M1 burden.

-But in the future, it can be adapted to synchronise and consolidate any data that councils are required to provide in a standard format.
+But in the future, the platform can be adapted to synchronise and consolidate any data that councils are required to provide in a standard format.
 The platform can automate the delivery of statewide spatial and non-spatial data from councils to any government agency.